 Gardiner co-produced with Chelsea Winstanley dystopian thriller, Night Raiders (2021).
 From Cree-Métis director Danis Goulet, the film tells the story of an Indigenous mother trying to rescue her daughter from a Canadian state-run institution.

-In 2023 Gardiner directed and produced six part comedy drama series Not Even, following five young Māori friends and flatmates as they navigate life in Wellington City.
-The same year Gardiner was executive producer for Director Damon Fepulea'i's Red, White and Brass
+In 2023 Gardiner directed and produced six-part comedy drama Not Even, following five young Māori friends and flatmates as they navigate life in Wellington City.
+The same year Gardiner was executive producer on director Damon Fepulea'i's movie Red, White and Brass.

 Although well aware that success in the screen industry requires a combination of perseverance, luck and talent, Gardiner remains upbeat about creating stories for — and with — women.
 "With George [Conder], I feel like we've matured enough to have a greater sense of what works and how to do it."